OER Menu

 Panelists bios:

-Abstract: The presenters will discuss their experiences with adapting an open textbook and offer the lessons they learned along the way, and any tips and tricks they can offer as guidance for participants.
+Abstract: The presenter will discuss their experiences with adapting an open textbook and offer the lessons they learned along the way, and any tips and tricks they can offer as guidance for participants.

-Dr. Bettina Schneider is an Associate Professor in Indigenous Business & Public Administration at the First Nations University of Canada.
+Presenter bio: Dr. Bettina Schneider is an Associate Professor in Indigenous Business & Public Administration at the First Nations University of Canada.
 She is the author of Financial Empowerment: Personal Finance for Indigenous and Non-Indigenous People (2nd Ed.) an adaptation of the openly licensed textbook Personal Finance, v.
-1.0 which was adapted by Saylor Academy (2012)
+1.0 which was adapted by Saylor Academy (2012).

 Presentation: Knowing Within and Between our Cultures: Some Concepts and Lessons for an Open Education